BobosRazvan/MultiFunctionalCalculator/README.md

 The JavaFX Multifunctional Calculator is a versatile desktop application designed to provide users with a comprehensive set of mathematical functions while offering a convenient way to store and retrieve calculation history.
 The calculator seamlessly integrates with a PostgreSQL database to enable personalized user experiences, including persistent calculation history.

+Note: The JavaFX project is on the master branch.

 ## Built with